-Nowe Brzesko is a picturesque place in the Lesser Poland Voivodeship, located approximately 40 km from Krakow.
+Nowe Brzesko is a picturesque place in the Lesser Poland Voivodeship, located approximately 40 km from Krakow -so it is a good starting point for city break in Krakow.
 Beautiful landscapes of Krakow-Częstochowa Upland attract people wishing to relax, far from the hustle and bustle of the big city.

 Nowe Brzesko can boast of many interesting monuments.
 We strongly recommend that you visit the town’s market with the 13th-century-urban-layout, the Freedom Square with the salt warehouses from the 18th century as well as the church from the 17th century.

 Moreover, being located 40 km from Krakow